john-cd/rust_howto/bk/drafts/categories/development-tools/index.md

 - [`cargo-play`][c~cargo-play~crates.io]↗.
 - [`sccache-action`][sccache-action~github]↗: `sccache` github action.
 - [`cargo-spellcheck`](https://github.com/drahnr/cargo-spellcheck)↗: Checks all your documentation for spelling and grammar mistakes with hunspell and a nlprule based checker for grammar.
-- [`cargo-limit`: Productivity improvements for Rust ecosystem: warnings are skipped until errors are fixed, LSP-independent Neovim integration, etc.][cargo-limit~github]↗.
+- [`cargo-limit`][cargo-limit~github]↗: Productivity improvements for Rust ecosystem: warnings are skipped until errors are fixed, LSP-independent Neovim integration, etc.
 - [`cargo-bloat`][c~cargo-bloat~github]↗: Find out what takes most of the space in your executable.
 - [`cargo-generate`][c~cargo-generate~crates.io]↗.
 - [`cargo-workspaces`][c~cargo-workspaces~crates.io]↗.